J-shw/Menstrudel/CONTRIBUTING.md

 ## Pull Request Process

 1. Fork the repository and create your branch from `dev`.

+2.  **Name your branch correctly.** Please use the following convention for your branch names:
+    `<type>/<short-description>`

+    Where `<type>` can be one of the following:
+    -   `feature/`: For new features.
+    -   `bugfix/`: For fixing a bug.
+    -   `docs/`: For changes to documentation.
+    -   `chore/`: For maintenance tasks (e.g., updating dependencies).
+    -   `refactor/`: For code improvements without changing functionality.
+    -   `style/`: For code formatting changes.
+    -   `test/`: For adding or improving tests.

+    **Examples:**
+    - `feature/add-user-login`
+    - `bugfix/fix-homepage-crash`

-2. Add your changes and commit them with a clear commit message.
+3. Add your changes and commit them with a clear commit message.

-3. Push your branch and open a pull request.
+4. Push your branch and open a pull request.

-4. Clearly describe the changes in your pull request.
+5. Clearly describe the changes in your pull request.